Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: RCW Cache Analysis

-If the cache capacity $C = N^\beta$ for $0 < \beta < 1$, substituting from~(\ref{kL}) into expression~(\ref{khitapprox}) yields, for $k \geq 3$, an approximation for the cache hit rate which for large $N$ is very close to $\beta$, while the cache insertion rate can be approximated using expression~(\ref{kinsapprox}).
+Equating the corresponding LRU cache capacity $C$ to the approximation for the average number of objects in the cache as given by expression~(\ref{kobjsapprox}), and solving for $L$, yields, for $k \geq 3$, { } If the cache capacity $C = N^\beta$ for $0 < \beta < 1$, substituting from~(\ref{kL}) into expression~(\ref{khitapprox}) yields, for $k \geq 3$, an approximation for the cache hit rate which for large $N$ is very close to $\beta$, while the cache insertion rate can be approximated using expression~(\ref{kinsapprox}).